stefoss23/PCL-Server/README.md

 ```

 Example URL: http://127.0.0.1:8000/primes/?num=20
 Will return prime numbers 2 to 20.
+The origin is the function *src/prime.cpp*.